| |

 Part 2 of “All Talk, No Action” (see below).

-And we all know that the second option does not exist.
-There is no “against us”, we are already “with” from the very beginning, and probably all the way to the end.
+To handle and act within art today is to choose between “with us”, or “against us”!!
+And we all know that "against us" is not really an option.
+There is no such thing as "against us", we are all onboard from the get go and possibly all the way to the end.

 Read the text: